 Depression can be triggered by other mental health and medical illnesses or it can lead to other medical and mental health conditions.
 Serious medical conditions such as diabetes, heart disease, cancer, and other chronic or debilitating illnesses often co-occur with depression.
 Depression can make these conditions worse or vice versa.

-The most common mental health disorders that co-occur with depression include anxiety disorder and substance abuse disorder.
+The most common mental health disorders that co-occur with depression include anxiety disorders and substance abuse disorders.

 Treatment and Prognosis of Depression

 Depression can be a devastating and even life-threatening condition.
 It won’t “just go away” without treatment.
 However, it is highly treatable.
 And even in the most severe cases of depression, treatment can be very effective.
 Depression is usually treated with psychotherapy, medication, or a combination of both.

 Residential treatment programs can provide individualized intensive plans in a therapeutic environment.
 Residential programs can be very helpful for people who have suffered from chronic depression for a prolonged period of time, or where symptoms are acute.
 Treatment plans can include:

 - Light therapy, which uses exposure to light to regulate hormones like melatonin